-As of 0.20, Ogres have had their maces & flails aptitude lowered from +3 to -1, to encourage them to consider other weapon types rather than only giant clubs.
+- As of 0.20, Ogres have had their maces & flails aptitude lowered from +3 to -1, to encourage them to consider other weapon types rather than only giant clubs.
 While giant weaponry still has the highest base damage of all melee weapons, it will take more training to get them to a usable level of accuracy and attack delay.
-Consider other options such as polearms or unarmed - although it is likely that most ogres will still default to giant clubs.

 - Prior to 0.20, ogres had +3 Maces & Flails aptitude, and were much worse with magic skills.
 In 0.20 they were reworked to make their weapon choice less of a "no-brainer" and allow easier access to magic skills.

 - Prior to 0.16, ogres started with an extra bread ration.
 Also, ogre hunters and artificers began with a club instead of a short sword.

 - Prior to 0.15, ogres had Saprovore 1 and Fast Metabolism.

 - Prior to 0.13, ogre hunters and artificers began with a short sword instead of a club.

 |Simple||Hill Orc • Minotaur • Merfolk • Gargoyle • Draconian • Halfling • Troll • Ghoul|